Chris4081/maat-gematria/README.md

 ## License

-GNU Affero General Public License v3.0 (AGPL-3.0)
+MIT

 This project is free software.
-If you modify or publicly deploy Maat Gematria, you must also release the source code of your modifications.

 > *Maat Gematria is a research and art project.
 Its goal is awareness, not exploitation.*